agdoran/utils/README.md

 ###### Disclaimer
-This script comes with no assurances of usefulness, utility or accuracy and should be tested before use.
+Scripts here comes with no assurances of usefulness, utility or accuracy and should be tested before use.
 The author of this script has no responsibility to the performance of this script.
 The script can be downloaded, modified and redistributed as anyone sees fit.